 Studio talks are a vital part of artistic practise, from preparatory art schools to academies and further into professional artist life.
-However, communication tends to become restrained when embedded within a hierarchical structure; serving the purpose of positioning oneself, rather than nurturing courage and kindling insight.
+However, the art world is no exception when it comes to deep-rooted power structures that tend to corrupt communication – in the art world as well as everywhere else.
 How to deal with this issue?
-How to establish a common space, where the status of the speaker doesn’t obscure the topic; where the query actually reveals diverse perspectives, and in the end benefits the person getting feedback – without losing critical edge and declining into flattery?
+How to establish a common space, where the status of the speaker doesn’t obscure the topic; where the query doesn’t serve the purpose of positioning oneself within a hierarchy, but actually opens diverse perspectives, nurtures courage and kindles insights?

 The central aims for the feedback situations are: to empower the artist who is getting feedback on his or her work, to go beyond the pronouncement of judgments, to allow fundamental criticism, to create a sense of (self-)discipline for the sake of precision and clarity, and, last but not least, to increase the enjoyment of giving and receiving feedback.